open/close all folders

 - Courage the Cowardly Dog features the Mummy of King Ramses, who seems to be based on a cross between Tutankhamen and Moses - he looks like a greenish vampire and instead of acting like a zombie, he chooses to stand from afar and curse the house with floods, locusts and terrible music ("the man in gauze, the man in gauze.
 KING RAAAAMSES!").
 He also has the power of possession.

 - There was another episode with a more traditional mummy, this one being a unfairly punished baker.
+This mummy's background is more Mayincatec but is still an Egyptian-style linen-wrapped mummy.

 - In one episode of Road Rovers ("Dawn of the Groomer") a villainess tries to resurrect three anthropomorphic dog mummies.